Helping Iraq Help Itself: Turning the Iraqi Election into a Strategic Asset

 The Unexpected Election Results

 As was the case in 2010, however, the actual outcome of the election was far from the one most analysts predicted.
 In 2010, an inconclusive outcome and near tie between two major factions triggered months of infighting.
-This only ended when Prime Minister Maliki managed to create a Shiite base for staying in power at the price of national unity, put loyalty to himself over creating effective Iraq forces, and abandoned any serious effort at effective governance – effectively creating the anger and power vacuum ISIS exploited in creating its Caliphate.
+This only ended when Prime Minister Maliki managed to create a Shiite base for staying in power at the price of national unity, put loyalty to himself over creating effective Iraq forces, and abandoned any serious effort at effective governance – effectively creating the anger and power vacuum ISIS exploited to create its Caliphate.

 What no one really expected in the case of the 2018 election was the level of popular anger that led to a major popular boycott of the election, and a drop from 62% participation to 44.5%.
 Polls did show that more Iraqis were seeking national unity, rather than making factional alignments, but they did not show how much Iraqis distrusted their existing political leaders and representatives – whether they boycotted the election or voted.